Resultify/initial.css/README.md

 ## Main features and advantages to other solutions
+- Simple and small.
+Only modern Browsers are supported (>1% usage).
 - Simplified CSS cascade.
 One way to simplify CSS cascade is by utilizing the `:where()` pseudo-class with **zero** specificity.
 This makes it effortless to modify styles in any location at a later time.
 - **Ten** heading styles.
 We've added four new heading styles to the existing six, providing more visual design options while maintaining accessibility and correct heading semantics.
 - Easy implementation of light and dark themes.